History of video game consoles: Console generations

 Like most consumer electronics, home video game consoles are developed based on improving the features offered by an earlier product with advances made by newer technology.
 For video game consoles, these improvements typically occur every five years, following a Moore's law progression where a rough aggregate measure of processing power doubles every 18 months or increases ten-fold after five years.
-This cyclic market has resulted in an industry-wide adoption of the razorblade model in selling consoles at minimal profit margin while making revenue from the sale of games produced for that console, and then transitioning users to the next console model at the fifth year as the successor console enters the market.
+This cyclic market has resulted in an industry-wide adoption of the razor-and-blades model in selling consoles at minimal profit margin while making revenue from the sale of games produced for that console, and then transitioning users to the next console model at the fifth year as the successor console enters the market.
 This approach incorporates planned obsolescence into the products to continue to bring consumers towards purchasing the newer models.

 Because of the industry dynamics, many console manufacturers release their new consoles in roughly the same time period, with their consoles typically offering similar processing power and capabilities as their competitors.
 This systematic market has created the nature of console generations, categorizing the primary consoles into these segmented time periods that represent consoles with similar capabilities and which shared the same competitive space.
 Like consoles, these generations typically start five years after its prior one, though may have long tails as popular consoles remain viable well beyond five years.

 The use of the generation label came after the start of the 21st century as console technology started to mature, with the terminology applied retroactively to earlier consoles.
 However, no exact definition and delineation of console generations was consistently developed in the industry or academic literature since that point.
 Some schemes have been based on direct market data (including a seminal work published in an IEEE journal in 2002), while others are based on technology shifts.
 The online encyclopedia Wikipedia has been noted for creating its own version of console generation definitions that differ from some academic sources; the definitions from Wikipedia have been adopted by other sources but without having any true rationale behind them.
 The discrepancies between how consoles are grouped into generations and how these generations are named have caused confusion when trying to compare shifts in the video game marketplace compared to other consumer markets.
 Kemerer et al. (2017) provide a comparative analysis of these different generations through systems released up to 2010 as shown below.